 South Moravian Educational Authorities Are Working To Integrate Ukrainian Students and Their Teachers

 The wave of refugees from war-torn Ukraine includes large numbers of children.
 To make their arrival as smooth as possible, educational authorities in Brno and South Moravia are working hard to integrate both schoolchildren and teachers from Ukraine, opening new facilities for the students and new job opportunities for Ukrainian teachers.
-Photo credit: Pixabay
+Photo credit: Freepik

 Czech Republic, March 22 (BD) – More than 600 Ukrainian children who fled to the Czech Republic before the war are already enrolled in Brno schools, and 450 further applications have been processed.
 Due to the high number of applicants, the City of Brno has decided to temporarily establish Ukrainian classrooms, where teaching will take place in the Ukrainian language.
 An entire building on Cacovická in the Brno-sever district will be set aside for Ukrainian classes, creating a total of six classrooms.
 The facility belongs to the J. A. Komenský Primary School on Náměstí Republiky, and was until now unused.